You can meet the members of the Board here.

 - submit successful nominations to the General Assembly for ratification by the delegates.

-- be enthusiastic and committed individuals who are familiar with – and have participated in – the EPDA’s work during the previous three years
+- be enthusiastic and committed individuals who are familiar with and support the EPDA’s work

 - understand the importance of the EPDA's aims and objectives, and commit to furthering these during their term of office for the benefit of the members and those individuals that they represent